 - Exact value — Look for the values that exactly match the entered text.

-Sortable Defines whether sorting is available for the attribute in the front store.
-Enabled Defines whether the attribute is enabled in the front store.
-Visible Defines whether the attribute is visible or hidden in the front store.
+Sortable Defines whether sorting is available for the attribute in the storefront.
+Enabled Defines whether the attribute is enabled in the storefront.
+Visible Defines whether the attribute is visible or hidden in the storefront.

 In the Backoffice options section, fill in the Import & Export subsection to configure details of the product attribute’s import/export: